blackbunt/docker-verarbeitung/README.md

 # docker-verarbeitung

-Read through the github repo and fully understand what it does before you let it lose on your files!
+This container is designed to work in tandem with [https://github.com/rix1337/docker-rsscrawler](https://github.com/rix1337/docker-rsscrawler).

 This will rename/tag/delete Media files with Filebot.
+Use at your own risk.

 ```
 docker run -d \